alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 closer to our estimate.
 I suspect that the difference stems from the basic confusion between tons of CO₂ and tons of carbon.
+We need to be extra careful with what kind of gigatons are we speaking about at each point: carbon or CO₂?

 ### 🌐 Massive Scale